vidyagc/portfolio/_works/01-barebones.markdown

 </div>

 <div class="page-content-text">
 I assessed what was needed to show visitors the best of what BareBones does and promote public support/engagement.
 All together, these updates constituted a full redesign of the site.
 The bulk of the changes were done and made live incrementally, between August and early October, 2021.
-Due to time constraints, updates to <a href="https://barebonespuppets.org/halloweens-past/">Past Show pages</a> were held off until after fall 2022.
-Show pages for 2020 and prior will be redesigned.
+Due to time constraints, updates to <a href="https://barebonespuppets.org/halloweens-past/">Past Show pages</a> were held off until after fall 2022: show pages for 2020 and prior will be redesigned.
 </div>

 <h4>CASE STUDY</h4>